nsbowden/eia861/README.md

 > d = append861Sales(datadir)
 ```

 The data frame should contain approximatley 58,000 rows and can be analyzed directly or writen to disk.
-The two functions together should take only a few minutes to run.
+The two functions together should take only a few minutes or less to run.